SERVICE · AI COPILOT

 Will our internal data leak or get used to train models?

-No. The Copilot is deployed inside your VPC or designated cloud (Azure / AWS), so data never leaves your environment and never enters any model training.
-We support SSO, audit logs, and PII redaction, and we can meet SOC 2 / GDPR and similar compliance requirements—so your security and legal teams can fully sign off.
+No. The Copilot is deployed inside your VPC or designated cloud (Azure, AWS), so data never leaves your environment and never enters any model training.
+We support SSO, audit logs, and PII redaction, and we can meet SOC 2 / GDPR and similar compliance requirements, so your security and legal teams can sign off.

 Won't this end up unused like the last tool we bought?

-That's the risk we care about most, and it's at the core of the design.
+That's the risk we care about most, and it sits at the core of the design.
 We embed the Copilot into the Slack, browser, and internal systems people already use, so they never have to open a new tool or learn a new interface.
-Combined with the trust that traceable sources create and the quality gains from continuous evaluation, that's what makes adoption actually stick.
+Add the trust that clickable sources create and the quality gains from weekly evaluation, and adoption actually sticks.

 How are permissions controlled?
 Can regular staff see executive data?